xpillons/azure-hpc/Compute-Grid-Infra/README.md

 _The OS for this solution is CentOS 7.2.
 All scripts have been tested only for that version._

-> Starting on February 8, 2017 Compute nodes and BeeGFS nodes are all provisioned using Managed Disks.
+> Starting on February 22, 2017 Master, Compute nodes and BeeGFS nodes are all provisioned using Managed Disks.

 ## Deploying using Azure CLI